Breast Implant/Breast Lift

 Once the incision is made in the inferior mammary fold, the area is dissected down to the muscle of the chest.
 Using the surgeon’s finger the muscle is elevated and the implant is placed under the muscle.

-Dr Lanzer’s favourite implant is the new cohesive smooth silicone gel placed under the muscle.
+Dr Lanzer’s favourite implant is the new saline implant.
 It is the patient’s preference that ultimately decides which implant to do.
-The main advantage of a silicone implant is that it does not contain any toxic material which may one day be an issue.
+The main advantage of a saline implant is that it does not contain any toxic material which may one day be an issue.

 WHAT ARE THE DISADVANTAGES OF AN ANATOMICAL IMPLANT?